Does Spouse Income Count for Student Loan Repayment? | IDR Explained

 PAYE and ICR

 PAYE and ICR work the same way: joint filing triggers joint income; separate filing limits the calculation to your income only.
-Neither plan is open to new borrowers, but people already enrolled can stay in them until both plans sunset around 2028.
-Their spousal-income rules still matter because they continue to drive how monthly payments are calculated for existing users.
+Neither plan is open to new borrowers, and both will be phased out by July 1, 2028, under the One Big Beautiful Bill Act (OBBBA).
+Their spousal-income rules still apply to existing enrollees until then.

 SAVE